Trilogy Systems: Trilogy forms

 The large chip size demanded larger minimum dimensions for the transistors (due to photolithography manufacturing tolerances over the large chip) than standard-size chips.
 Consequently, logic density and performance were less than had been forecast.

 Alongside the advances in chip manufacturing, advanced chip packaging techniques were also pursued by the company.
 These included vertical stacking of computer chips and chip-to-chip interconnect technology that used copper conductors and polyimide insulation that allowed for extremely dense packing of signal wiring.
 Though overall system power consumption would be lower, the power dissipation would be much more concentrated at the single large chip.
 This required new cooling techniques such as sealed heat exchangers to be developed.

-The company was beset by many problems.
-Gene Amdahl was involved in a car accident and preoccupied with the ensuing lawsuit.
-Madden, the company's president, died from a brain tumor.
-Their semiconductor fabrication plant was damaged during construction by a winter storm.
-The redundancy schemes used in the design were not sufficient to give reasonable manufacturing yields.
-The chip interconnect technology could not be reliably manufactured as the layers tended to delaminate and there was no automated way to repair soldering errors.
+The company was beset by problems on multiple fronts.
+Gene Amdahl was involved in a car accident and preoccupied with the ensuing lawsuit, while Madden, the company's president, died from a brain tumor.
+Compounding these setbacks, their semiconductor fabrication plant was damaged during construction by a winter storm, and the redundancy schemes used in the chip design proved insufficient to give reasonable manufacturing yields.
+The chip interconnect technology presented further manufacturing difficulties: the layers tended to delaminate, and there was no automated way to repair soldering errors.

 In 1983, the company had an initial public offering and raised $60 million.
 By this time manufacturing was improving and it was common to get three or four "quadrants" that ran property.
 But by this time it was apparent that VLSI design would deliver chips with similar performance within a year or two, and that now, after about six years of effort, there was little reason to continue development.